Hi! I'm Sydney, a stay-at-home mom of three, and I make homemade meals for my Colorado family every week.

 When planning each week, I start by looking at my local grocery store's weekly sales so I know what items will get me the most bang for my buck.
 This first step has become more important than ever to my planning and budgeting lately.

 With meal planning, up-front preparation is key — but it's also the most challenging thing.
 Here are a few tips and tricks that I use each week:

 1) I pick recipes with ingredients that can be used for multiple meals (and in multiple ways).
 This also includes getting creative with leftovers.
 Sometimes, eating leftovers all the time can get old, but I try to remember that I can always use different components of my leftovers to create new meals.

-As mentioned previously, I find that as you continue to build your pantry, it's easier to spend within budget because you'll utilize staples you have already acquired.
-But for the purpose of this post, several pantry staples (like flour, oats, brown sugar, etc.) were included in the $117 I spent.
-The only staples I did not include were oil and spices.
+As you continue to build your pantry, it's easier to spend within budget because you'll utilize staples you have already acquired.
+But for the purpose of this post, several pantry staples (like flour, sugar, honey, etc.) were included in the $119 I spent.
+The only staples I did not include were oils and spices.

 Here was this week's grocery haul!
 I get my groceries delivered because it keeps me from impulse purchases, saves me a lot of time, and if anyone has ever brought three young kids to a grocery store, well...you know it's a losing game.

-Before I get into the thick of things, I want to address a frequent comment I've seen on my previous posts.
-I do grocery delivery, and this cost is NOT included in my food budget.
-I choose to do delivery (as opposed to free pick-up) for two reasons:
+Before I get into the thick of things, I want to address that I do grocery delivery, and this cost is NOT included in my food budget.
+I choose to do delivery (as opposed to free pickup) for two reasons: